Read This Before Adding Subscription Payments to WordPress

 It’s easy to keep track of your customers if you sell one-off products or services, but things get more complicated when you sell subscriptions, especially if you have a lot of customers.

-An easy way to keep track of your customer data is by linking your payment processor with a Google Sheet.
-If you use Stripe, Zapier can push your sales data to Google Sheets.
+An easy way to keep track of your customer data is by linking your payment forms with a Google Sheet.
+With WP Simple Pay, you can have new subscribers automatically added to a Google Sheet and even your Drip, ActiveCampaign, or MailChimp mailing list.

 How will you report on your performance?